-This article can help you to isolate and fix the causes of various errors that you may experience when you access websites that are configured to use Kerberos authentication in Internet Explorer.
-The number of potential issues that may occur is almost as large as the number of tools that are available to solve them.
+This article helps you isolate and fix the causes of various errors when you access websites that are configured to use Kerberos authentication in Internet Explorer.
+The number of potential issues is almost as large as the number of tools that are available to solve them.

 Common symptom when Kerberos fails

-You try to access a website for which Windows Integrated Authenticated has been configured and for which you expect to be using the Kerberos authentication protocol.
-When you access the website, your browser immediately prompts you for credentials, as follows:
+You try to access a website where Windows Integrated Authenticated has been configured and you expect to be using the Kerberos authentication protocol.
+In this situation, your browser immediately prompts you for credentials, as follows:

-On the Microsoft Internet Information Services (IIS) server, the website logs contains requests that end in a 401.2 status code, such as the following log:
+On the Microsoft Internet Information Services (IIS) server, the website logs contain requests that end in a 401.2 status code, such as the following log:

 #Fields: date time s-ip cs-method cs-uri-stem cs-uri-query s-port cs-username c-ip cs(User-Agent) cs(Referer) sc-status sc-substatus sc-win32-status time-taken DateTime IP GET /whoami.aspx - 80 – IP Mozilla/4.0+(compatible;+MSIE+7.0;+Windows+NT+10.0;+WOW64;+Trident/7.0;+.NET4.0C;+.NET4.0E;+.NET+CLR+2.0.50727;+.NET+CLR+3.0.30729;+.NET+CLR+3.5.30729) - 401 2 5 1270 DateTime IP GET /whoami.aspx - 80 - IP Mozilla/4.0+(compatible;+MSIE+7.0;+Windows+NT+10.0;+WOW64;+Trident/7.0;+.NET4.0C;+.NET4.0E;+.NET+CLR+2.0.50727;+.NET+CLR+3.0.30729;+.NET+CLR+3.5.30729) - 401 2 5 8

-Alternatively, the screen displays a 401.1 status codes, such as the following:
+Or, the screen displays a 401.1 status code, such as the following log: